heminp16/Vine-Customization/README.md

-# VineCapture: Web Spreadsheet & Autofiller
+# VineCapture: Web Spreadsheet & Autofill for Reviews
 A web-based "spreadsheet" designed to enhance the Amazon Vine review process, along with an autofill script to streamline and improve the reviewing experience.
 Please read the disclaimer before installation.

 # Table of Contents